 Career Options for Biochemistry Majors

-Biochemistry majors may find jobs with pharmaceutical companies, government agencies and health organizations.
-Students majoring in biochemistry may take classes in mathematics, chemistry and molecular biology to prepare for a variety of careers, including research assistant, quality control technician and business process analyst.
-Read on to learn about potential career options.
+Biochemistry majors may find jobs with pharmaceutical companies, government agencies or health organizations.
+Students majoring in biochemistry may take classes in mathematics, chemistry and molecular biology to prepare for a variety of positions, including research assistant, clinical lab technologist and pharmaceutical sales rep.

 An undergraduate biochemistry degree is also a good foundation for graduate study in any of the biological sciences.
 A master's or doctoral degree in the field may lead to advanced research opportunities or teaching at the college or university level.